ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 ### 1. Bash Scripts

-The Bash scripts included in this repository are as follows:

 #### <em>aligner.sh</em>

 Aligns 10 burbot reads to burbot and cod reference genomes using BWA and Bowtie 2.